Elastic vs. Plastic Deformation: Understanding Material Limits

 PropertyWhat It Indicates

-Elastic LimitMaximum stress a material can withstand and still return to original shape
+Elastic LimitMaximum stress a material can withstand and still return to its original shape

-Tensile StrengthHighest stress the material can handle before failure occurs
+Tensile StrengthHighest stress the material can handle before necking and failure begin

-Why Yield Strength Plays a Major Role in Part Design
+Why Yield Strength Matters for Part Design and Material Selection

 A metal strip shown bending upward during a load test, illustrating how material deformation occurs under stress.